miguehm/magic-particles/README.md

+An Audiocontext example.

 # How to run

-1. Go to synt-threejs folder
+1. Go to *synt-threejs* folder
-2. Install dependences with `npm install`
+2. Install all dependences with `npm install`
 3. Run via `npm run dev`